 That’s why, in today’s article, we thought we’d share our top six tips for selecting the correct crane.

 Rule no.1 when hiring a crane is to find a reliable crane hire company – preferably one, like Bryn Thomas Cranes, who has a modern fleet of cranes to suit projects of all scales.
 As an experienced company, they have worked alongside clients from all sectors, including blue-chip construction companies, infrastructure, petrochemical, oil and gas, and will provide a suitable solution for lifting loads reliably and safely.

 2. Check the load weight

 A key factor to consider when choosing a crane is the weight of the load that needs lifting or moving.
+You can even schedule a consultation with a company before you hire a crane for rent near your location.
 Knowing this will enable you to make an informed choice.
-After all, you don’t want to pick a high-capacity crane for a small, lightweight load as this will likely waste time, labour and money.
+After all, you don’t want to pick a high-capacity crane for a small, lightweight load as this will likely waste time, labor, and money.
 Likewise, lifting heavy loads with a low-capacity vehicle could increase the risk of fatal accidents and cause damage to the goods being lifted.

 3. Know the lift height

 Ask yourself, how high does the load need lifting?
 For construction jobs where goods need moving between great vertical heights, a crane with a longer boom length (like a mobile tower crane) is ideal and will ensure loads reach their end destination safely.
 You’ll also need to check the weather conditions and keep an eye out for wind in the forecast as this could cause the load to sway – leading to potential accidents and damage.